Introduction to application management in Configuration Manager

 What is an application?

-Although application is a widely used term in computing, in Configuration Manager, it means something specific.
+Although application or app is a widely used term in computing, in Configuration Manager, it means something specific.
 Think of an application like a box.
 This box contains one or more sets of installation files for a software package (known as a deployment type), plus instructions on how to deploy the software.

 When you deploy the application to devices, requirements decide which deployment type Configuration Manager installs on the device.